nathaneltitane/dextop/README.md

 container-session -o <display server>
 ```

-To acess the container housing distribution you've selected (recognizable by the fuschia username prompt), paste or type:
+To access the container housing distribution that has been selected (recognizable by the fuschia username prompt), paste or type:

 ```
 container-session -o <display server> -u termux